Are Microgreen Seeds Different From Regular Seeds?

 Microgreen mixes are very popular.

-In fact, microgreens grown from our Mighty Micro mix have out sold all of the other microgreens we sell wholesale and directly to customers.
+Microgreens grown from our Mighty Micro mix have outsold all the other microgreens we sell wholesale and directly to customers.

 Seed sales of Mighty Micro are also picking up with repeat customers.

-Microgreen mixes come in themes, if you will, whether they are based on taste (mild, spicy), groups like brassicas or mustards, or around nutrition.
+Microgreen mixes come in themes, whether based on taste (mild, spicy), groups like brassicas or mustards, or nutrition.

-The trick is to mix seeds that similar growth characteristics.
+The trick is to mix seeds that have similar growth characteristics.

 Especially the germination rate.
-Having too long of a time gap makes it difficult to control the blackout period.
-Too many seeds of microgreens that are quick to grow crowd out the slower growing varieties.
+Too long of a time gap makes it difficult to control the blackout period.
+Too many microgreens seeds that are quick to grow crowd out the slower-growing varieties.
 This can be controlled somewhat by the percentage of each variety used in the mix.

 Recap of Are Microgreen Seeds Different from Regular Seeds?

 Microgreen seeds are no different from regular seeds.
-They are the same varieties grown in the garden or found in the produce section of the grocery store.
+They are the same varieties grown in the garden or found in the grocery store’s produce section.

 So you don't need special seeds for microgreens.

-Microgreens can be grown from almost any kind of standard, although some seeds are more recommended than others.
-The most commonly grown vegetables, herbs, flowers, and grasses are listed in the section above.
+Microgreens can be grown from almost any kind of standard vegetable, although some seeds are more recommended than others.
+The most commonly grown vegetables, herbs, flowers, and grasses are listed above.

 Microgreen seeds are usually purchased in larger quantities because they are sown much more densely.